sleepjie/Valanar/Valanar Superdocument.md

 The most popular methodology for visualising the ordering of The Planes comes from Master Illuminator Dante O'Leary, a cosmologist who famously traversed the plane of

 The ‘material’ plane is encompassed by waters which stretch on as far as the eye can see.
 In the Age of Ascension, it was possible for powerful navigator wizards to transpose their ships from one side of the plane to the other, though this art eventually became lost to time.
+##### Valanar
+Otherwise known as the material plane.
 ### Positive Energy Planes

 ##### The Positive Polaris
 A tear in the fabric of reality, which enables not only the cycle of time but the coalescence of the three primary essences.
 ##### Luxtraplanum (Light Plane)
-A world which mirrors our own, with an emphasis on perfection and fulfilment.
-##### Aeternum
-An endless mountain, whose peak offers a way to communicate with the Gods directly - its caves hosting weary travellers.
+Though not impassable

 ##### Praesidium (The Plane of Order)
 A Kingdom of pristine construction, chalky marble castles on white cliffs are home to agents of Order - Angels.
 Praesidium also links directly to the Astral Ocean.
-##### Valanar
-Otherwise known as the material plane.
 ##### Limbo
-The seat of the positive Arbiter, souls that wash up here are to be judged.
+Otherwise known as 'the ethereal plane' by demensionalist.
 ### Negative Energy Planes

 ##### Kaas
-Residing on the outermost layer of the negative polaris, Kaas is believed to be an uninhabitable plane where the beginning and the end of time collide.
+Residing on the outermost layer of the negative Polaris, Kaas is believed to be an uninhabitable plane where the beginning and the end of time collide.
+##### Purgatory
+As opposed to Limbo, Purgatory is the realm of the dead and the begrudged.
+Souls burdened with intense guilt or everlasting trauma are damned to remain in the interstice between life and death, suffering the ails of their past life endlessly until they are afforded a chance to right whatever wrongs were dealt to them in their lives.

 ## The Astral Ocean